dnagir/approache/source/_posts/2013-07-10-testing-rails-across-time-zones.markdown

 the fact that your CI is running specs often enough.

-Run the specific specs across the different time zones
+Usage: Run the specific specs across the different time zones
 ----------------

 You may have some specs that you want to specifically test across all the time zones.
+That doesn't mean you want to support all time zone, it just means that the transitions between the dates are very important.
+Getting it run for all timezones will give good confidence about the correctness of the functionality, even for one time zone.

-This can be used, for example, with tests on reports that are sensitive to time zone.
-(All financial/sales reports probably).
+This can be used, for example, with tests on reports that are quite sensitive (all financial/sales reports probably).

 So how do you do it?